08Aristodemus24/phil-jurisprudence-recsys/readme.md

 epoch 19    train auc: 0.9516  acc: 0.8787    eval auc: 0.9136  acc: 0.8398    test auc: 0.9129  acc: 0.8386
 ```

-4. So my problem lies with where I preprocessed the data because in wang's paper they managed to change the order of the user id's themselves such that they were all ordered from the first user (even if it had user id 1000 for instance) which was now set to a new id 0 representing a user with the positive item set.
+4. <s>So my problem lies with where I preprocessed the data because in wang's paper they managed to change the order of the user id's themselves such that they were all ordered from the first user (even if it had user id 1000 for instance) which was now set to a new id 0 representing a user with the positive item set.

-This hypothesis has been rejected because even ordering the data doesn't have an effect on performance
+This hypothesis has been rejected because even ordering the data doesn't have an effect on performance</s>

-5. next hypothesis is, does embeddings have to do with it?
-When wang preprocessed the movie lens data set did both the train and cross data splits still preserve the number of unique users and unique items
+5. <s>next hypothesis is, does embeddings have to do with it?
+When wang preprocessed the movie lens data set did both the train and cross data splits still preserve the number of unique users and unique items</s>

-6. So determining whether the density of both ml-1m and juris-300k/juris-600k affected the training did not work since oth virtually still had the same sparsity and inversely density.
+6. <s>So determining whether the density of both ml-1m and juris-300k/juris-600k affected the training did not work since oth virtually still had the same sparsity and inversely density.</s>

 **Questions:**